Navigation with VLM framework: Towards Going to Any Language: NavVLM Framework

 \section{NavVLM Framework}

-This section explains the components of our framework and how they cooperate with each other.
+This section explains the components of our framework.
 The overall process is shown in Figure \ref{process} and a detailed demonstration of the process is provided in Algorithm \ref{alg}.
-In the Algorithm \ref{alg},the $O_t$ represents the observation from environment at step $t$, $p$ is prompt, $E$ is the existing navigation system, $T$ is maximum step number, $SLAM$ is the map construction and mapping module, $M$ is the top-down map, $G$ is the VLM guidance in $M$, $Render$ is the heuristic rendering module that brings VLM guidance into image, $stg$ is short-term-goal.
-The $stg$ is the short term destination area given either by VLM or existing navigation system $E$.
+As a huge control system, this process shows the key part of the process. \textit{VLM text to short term goal} module is explained in Figure \ref{text2act1-pic}, and \textit{path plan} module is explained in Figure \ref{path_plan}.